-Answer (highlight the text to see the answer): This is Jack-in-the-Pulpit (Arisaema triphyllum.)
+Answer: This is Jack-in-the-Pulpit (Arisaema triphyllum).
 If you lift up the top flap to peer inside, there’s a little “man” standing there.
 That’s where the flower got its name—it looks a little like a preacher standing in an old-fashioned pulpit.

 day three: moths

 Animals that are active at night are called nocturnal.
 There are lots of different kinds of nocturnal animals, including owls, bats, and many kinds of moths.
 Tonight, we’ll be observing moths.